cloudquery/cloudquery/website/pages/docs/plugins/sources/gcp/configuration.md

   If specified APIs will be retried with exponential backoff if they are rate limited.
 This is the max number of retries.

   - `enabled_services_only` (bool) (default: false).
-  If enabled CloudQuery will skip any resources that belong to a service that has been disabled.
+  If enabled CloudQuery will skip any resources that belong to a service that has been disabled or not been enabled.

 ## GCP + Kubernetes (GKE)